artchen/universal-search/README.md

 ## Demo

-A demo will be generated on install.
-Replace your credentials in `config.js` to preview.
+This repository contains a demo folder.
+Please replace your credentials in `demo/config.js` to preview.

 ## Development